TechnoWave-GHRCEM/Technowave-Website/README.md

 ## How to set up locally

-You mast have installed python and git installed in your system beforehand.
+You must have installed python and git in your system beforehand.

 ```
 git clone https://github.com/TechnoWave-GHRCEM/Technowave-Website.git